Lexus UX300e Review

 Ginny Says

-“While it's a perfectly nice car, there's nothing revolutionary about this car and it looks a little behind rivals in terms of charging times, despite the recent upgrade.
-The real killer is the price though - there's no way the UX is worth more than a Tesla Model 3 or Model Y.”
+“While it's a perfectly nice car, there's nothing revolutionary about the UX and it looks a little behind rivals in terms of charging times, despite the recent upgrade.
+The real killer is the price though - it looks pricey next to a Tesla Model Y.”

 Nicki Says

-“The Lexus UX is a really bold looking car and I can't quite work out if I love it or hate it.
+“The Lexus UX is a bold looking car and I can't quite work out if I love it or hate it.
 What I can't argue with is the warranty.
-Keep having it serviced at a Lexus dealer (and they are generally lovely, so you would if you could) and the power pack is covered until it's a decade old or has covered 600,000 miles.”
+Keep having it serviced at a Lexus dealer and the power pack is covered until it's a decade old or has covered 600,000 miles.”

 Latest Reviews...